Meenakshiovveti/nivra/README.md

 Nivra was created to make mental health journaling simple and beautiful.
 It encourages users to check in with their emotions daily, offering clarity, reflection, and a sense of growth.
 Every mood you log and journal you write is a step toward emotional balance 🌼

+## 💖 Logo Meaning
+The Nivra logo features a heart with a gentle scanner  — symbolizing emotional awareness and the balance between mind and heart.
+It reflects the core purpose of **Nivra**: to help users tune in to their feelings, track their moods, and take care of their mental wellness with calm and clarity.

 ## 👩‍💻 Author